Steve Young: Los Angeles Express

-It was taken for granted that Young would be the first pick in the 1984 NFL Draft, and that he would be selected by the Cincinnati Bengals, who were three years removed from the Super Bowl and had landed the No. 1 pick in a trade with the then-moribund Tampa Bay Buccaneers.
-However, the Bengals still had Ken Anderson as their quarterback and planned to have Young sit behind Anderson for the 1984 season before possibly taking over in 1985.
-Young found that prospect unappealing, which opened the door for the Express.
+Young was selected by the USFL Los Angeles Express in the first round (11th overall) of the 1984 draft held that January.
 Express general manager Don Klosterman told Young that if he signed with the Express, his head coach would be John Hadl, a former All-Pro quarterback who had shepherded John Elway through his first year in the NFL.
 Klosterman also told Young that Hall of Fame coach Sid Gillman, who had been hired as a consultant, would tutor him on how to be a pro quarterback.

-Young was convinced, and signed with the Express.
+The regular 1984 NFL draft would not be held until May.
+To help influence his decision, the Express offered an all-sports record 10-year, $40 million contract.
+Young was convinced, and signed with the Express in March 1984.
+He agreed to take his payment in the form of an annuity paid out over forty years to help the fledgling team.

-At the time, it was another huge signing by the fledgling league, which had already succeeded in signing both the reigning Heisman Trophy winner, running back Mike Rozier of Nebraska; and the previous winner, Georgia running back Herschel Walker.
-After missing the first six games of his rookie season while taking some college classes in order to graduate on time, Young started the final twelve.
+After missing the first six games of his rookie season while taking some college classes in order to graduate on time, Young started the final 12 games.
 He had a respectable year, highlighted by becoming the first pro football player ever to pass for 300 yards and rush for 100 in a single game.

-Despite a roster which included such future NFL players as Jojo Townsell, Mel Gray, and Kevin Nelson, and making the Western Conference title game in Young's first season, the Express were never able to create a sustaining fan base in Los Angeles.
-They often played to sparse crowds that looked even more so in the 95,000-seat Los Angeles Memorial Coliseum.
+Despite a roster which included future NFL players such as Jojo Townsell, Mel Gray, and Kevin Nelson, and making the Western Conference title game in Young's first season, the Express were never able to create a sustaining fan base in Los Angeles.
+They often played to sparse crowds that looked even more so in the then-95,000-seat Los Angeles Memorial Coliseum.